swift-server/RediStack/README.md

 ## Documentation

-The docs for the latest tagged release are always available at [docs.redistack.info](http://docs.redistack.info).
+The docs for the latest tagged release are always available at the [Swift Package Index][Documentation].

 ## Questions

-For bugs or feature requests, file a new [issue](https://gitlab.com/mordil/RediStack/-/issues).
+For bugs or feature requests, file a new [issue](https://github.com/swift-server/RediStack/issues/new).

-For all other support requests, please email [support@redistack.info](mailto:support@redistack.info).

 ## Changelog

-[SemVer](https://semver.org/) changes are documented for each release on the [releases page](https://gitlab.com/Mordil/RediStack/-/releases).
+[SemVer](https://semver.org/) changes are documented for each release on the [releases page][Releases].

 ## Contributing

-Check out [CONTRIBUTING.md](https://gitlab.com/Mordil/RediStack/blob/master/CONTRIBUTING.md) for more information on how to help with **RediStack**.
+Check out [CONTRIBUTING.md](https://github.com/swift-server/RediStack/blob/main/CONTRIBUTING.md) for more information on how to help with **RediStack**.

 ## Contributors

-Check out [CONTRIBUTORS.txt](https://gitlab.com/Mordil/RediStack/blob/master/CONTRIBUTORS.txt) to see the full list.
+Check out [CONTRIBUTORS.txt](https://github.com/swift-server/RediStack/blob/main/CONTRIBUTORS.txt) to see the full list.
 This list is updated for each release.

 ## Swift on Server Ecosystem

-**RediStack** is part of the [Swift on Server Working Group](https://github.com/swift-server/sswg) ecosystem - currently recommended as [**Sandbox Maturity**](https://github.com/swift-server/sswg/blob/master/process/incubation.md#sandbox-level).
+**RediStack** is part of the [Swift on Server Working Group][SSWG] ecosystem - currently recommended as [**Sandbox Maturity**][SSWG Incubation].

 | Proposal | Pitch | Discussion | Review | Vote |
 |:---:|:---:|:---:|:---:|:---:|